Kaspiu/Kaspiu/README.md

 ### 📌 Featured Projects

-- **[Voton](https://voton.vercel.app/)**: privacy-first note-taking, entirely in your browser.
+- **[Voton](https://voton.vercel.app/)**: local-first writing workspace for notes, pages, and portable data.
-  A Notion/Obsidian-inspired note-taking app built with Next.js and React, where the entire workspace lives client-side - no servers, no accounts, no tracking.
+  A Notion/Obsidian-inspired workspace built with Next.js and React.
+Your data stays in the browser, with no accounts, cloud sync, analytics, or remote persistence.

 ---